kjetilv/statiktalk/README.md

 # statiktalk

 Static typing on top of rapids and rivers.
-A paddle for when you are up creek.
+A paddle for when you are up **** creek.

-The things we want to type are the messages.
-We represent a message as a Kotlin function and its argument names.
+We want to type the message.
+So we represent a message as a Kotlin function and its argument names.
 A function corresponds to a river.

-Functions can be grouped in interfaces.
-They can then be shared between microservices to enable static typing, quick navigation and reliable tracking of usages and implementations.
+In Kotlin, functions can be grouped in interfaces, which can then be shared between microservices to enable static typing, quick navigation and reliable tracking of usages and implementations.
 Just like a statically typed language!